ESP32-Work/ESP32-IOT/README.md

 Build a WiFi Radar System with the ESP32.
 This project scans for nearby WiFi networks, collects information about them, and visualizes the data in various formats.

+### 9. WiFi_Spamming_ESP32

+An educational project for understanding WiFi beacon frames.
+This project demonstrates the creation and transmission of WiFi beacon frames using an ESP32 microcontroller.
+It simulates multiple WiFi networks by broadcasting customizable beacon frames, providing insights into WiFi protocols and network behavior.

 ## License

 This repository is open-source and available under the MIT License.